SolhavenGames/Elementals-of-Tulia/README.md

 - **_Dera_** awakens his val, fearing being captured and killed by Ballad soldiers, entering Gate I Time.
 - **_Dera_** fights losing his sanity after gaining a perfect memory from Gate I Time, feeling as if he's reliving all the moments with his sister and family.
 - **_K’zorak_**, who had been living off the land for the past few years, helps **_Dera_** stabilize.
-- **_Zenzri_** escapes Tixolam captivity, now having Void Gate I. Fearing herself, she does not return home and refuses to use her element.
+- **_Zezri_** escapes Tixolam captivity, now having Void Gate I. Fearing herself, she does not return home and refuses to use her element.
 ## T-Year 915
 - **_Ember_** & **_Adva_** have a close encounter with Coven soldiers, resulting in them having to fight for their lives.
-- **_Zenzri_** experiments with her power for the first time, discovering her pocket dimension.
+- **_Zezri_** experiments with her power for the first time, discovering her pocket dimension.
 ### T-Year 918
 - ***Ember*** & ***Adva*** find and recruit ***Kael***, who calls himself ***Vael***.
 - Nature discovers **_Aeri's_** Warshine and snitches.
 Light admits to secretly enchanting them, beginning the Great God War as the Gods scramble to ensure their people survive.